jewelsofthought/neshama/site/personal/poems/cry_for_love.md

 so we accept human predators,
 both sanctioned and unsanctified.
 As long as we kill to eat,
-as long as we kill to survice, it will continue, all just part of the cycle of life.
+as long as we kill to survive, it will continue, all just part of the cycle of life.